 Do you have to brown the roast before putting it in the crock pot?

 No need to brown the roast before putting it in the crockpot.
-Some say it helps lock in the flavor, but I’ve made this slow cooker pot roast many times and it’s always been delicious!
+Some say it helps lock in the flavor, but I’ve made this slow cooker pot roast recipe many times and it’s always been delicious!
 There’s no need to dirty another pan or skillet!

 How much water do you add for slow cooking a beef roast?